 Using branding to attract the right employees

 Strong branding makes your employees proud.
-Leverage your companies branding to attract talented people.
+Leverage your company branding to attract talented people.
 If hiring is a vital initiative for your company, dedicate some of your resources to people branding.
-People branding is how you market your company to job seekers and your current employees.
-If you're publically proud of your company, others will be, too.
+People branding is how you market your company to job seekers and current employees.
+If you're publicly proud of your company, others will be.

 Ready, set, brand

-Branding is your companies name, logo, colour palette, voice, and imagery.
+Branding is your company's name, logo, colour palette, voice, and imagery.
 And it's more.
 It's that intangible feeling that your customers have when they touch or interact with your brand.

 That's how a powerhouse brand varies from other brands.
 The powerhouse brands' tangible components contribute to this — through the logo, tagline, manifesto, and a clear brand voice.
-Ensure that you get to your target groups and your company's heart and soul, and a successful brand will follow.
+Ensure you get to your target groups, and your company's heart and soul, and a successful brand will follow.

 - Top 5 books to achieve digital readiness: A guide for business leaders

 - Why companies still need to focus on their digital transformation

 - How to approach digital transformation